westial/restfulcomm/README.md

 # restfulcomm #

-RESTful-like communication Client and a server allowing to use RabbitMQ or HTTP Werkzeug alternatively.
+RESTful-like Server and Clients with RabbitMQ and HTTP Werkzeug support.

 ## Requirements ##